deepchecks/deepchecks/docs/source/user-guide/integrations/pytest.rst

 Defining PyTest Fixtures
 -------------------------

-PyTest fixtures provide a defined, reliable and consistent context for the tests.
+pytest fixtures provide a defined, reliable and consistent context for the tests.
 This could include environment (for example a database configured with known parameters) or content (such as a dataset).
 In this tutorial we will define a fixture that load the ``diabetes`` dataset from scikit-learn.